nimblechapps/Social-Login/README.md

 4. Choose what do you want your app to do and provide a name for your app.
 5. Follow the setup instructions to create your app.
 6. Once your app is created, you can find the Client ID and Client Secret in the app's settings under "Basic" or "App Secret."
+7. In your app dashboard, go to "Facebook Login" on the left sidebar.
+Click on "Settings" under "Facebook Login."
+8. Under "Client OAuth Settings," set the following:
+   Client OAuth Login: Enable
+   Web OAuth Login: Enable
+   Login with the JavaScript SDK: Enable
+   Valid OAuth Redirect URIs & Allowed Domains for the JavaScript SDK: your website url
+9. Check other options and configure them as per your need.

 ### Instagram

 1. Instagram requires you to set up a Facebook App first.
 Follow the steps to create a Facebook App.
 2. After setting up a Facebook App, add Instagram Basic Display from Dashboard.
 3. Now, go to the Instagram Basic Display section using sidebar within your Facebook App.
-4. Configure Instagram Basic Display and obtain the Client ID and Client Secret.
+4. Configure Instagram Basic Display by adding required URLs and obtain the Client ID and Client Secret.

+Note: http will not work as any URL for Facebook and Instagram.
+Use tool like [ngrok](https://ngrok.com/) to run your website port on https.

 ### GitHub